e-a-w/star-wars-fansite/README.md

-# fan-site
+# Week 0 Project: The Fan Site
-Week 0 Project: The Fan Site
+You'll use GitHub Pages to create a fan-site about something.
+It's 1997 all over again!

 ## Goals
-You should be able to do the following things:
+Your fan-site should have the following things:
  - You'll use GitHub Pages to create a fan-site about something.
 It's 1997 all over again!
  - Create a GitHub repo on your personal account named `[YOUR GITHUB USER NAME].github.io`
  - If I go to `[YOUR GITHUB USER NAME].github.io`, it should NOT give me a 404 Page ("There isn't a GitHub Pages site here.")